Minestom/minestom.net/docs/world/batch.md

 batch.apply(instance, null);
 ```

-`setInverseOption` controls the `BatchOption` used for the inverse batch, which is independent of the options of the batch itself.

 ## RelativeBlockBatch

 Coordinates are relative to (0, 0, 0), and the position passed to `apply` translates every block by that amount.
 Offsets are stored in 16 bits, so each coordinate must be within ±32,767 blocks of the first one set.
 Larger areas need an `AbsoluteBlockBatch`.